Skip to Content

 What are the mild hearing loss symptoms?

-Mild hearing loss is a relatively common auditory impairment that affects a significant portion of the UK’s population.
+Mild hearing loss is a relatively common auditory impairment that has a notable effect on a portion of the UK’s population.
 While it is not considered as severe as profound hearing loss, mild hearing loss can still have a noticeable impact on quality of life.

 For example, it can be a barrier to communication at home and in the office, as well as affect overall health and well-being.